-The teacher will conduct a brief think-aloud activity, modeling the thinking that he or she does when reading an informational text.
-The teacher will record the similarities and differences between the things being compared and contrasted using a graphic organizer such as a Venn diagram.
+Conduct a brief think-aloud activity, modeling the thinking that is done while when reading an informational text.
+Record the similarities and differences between the things being compared and contrasted using a graphic organizer such as a Venn diagram.
 The students' role in this first think-aloud activity will be to watch and listen to the model that the teacher provides.
-The teacher will also point out relationships between the evidence and the points an author uses.

-The teacher will engage the students in a second think-aloud activity.
-At this stage, the teacher will involve students by asking direct questions about the evidence and points the author makes and will then support students as they complete a graphic organizer either in small groups or as a class.
-The teacher will provide students with the opportunity to practice reading informational texts, either in small groups or individually.
-Students will be instructed to use the same strategies modeled by the teacher during the think-aloud activities and will be given a graphic organizer to help them record the relationships between the evidence the author provides and the points the author makes throughout the text.
+Point out relationships between the evidence and the points an author uses.
+Engage the students in a second think-aloud activity.
+During this think aloud ask direct questions about the evidence and points the author makes and support students as they complete a graphic organizer either in small groups or as a class.
+Provide students with the opportunity to practice reading informational texts, either in small groups or individually.
+Students should use the think aloud strategies that were previously modeled as they read.
+Have them record the relationships between the evidence the author provides and the points the author makes throughout the text.
+Patrick Allen demonstrates this strategy in a video from Stenhouse Publishers.
+This type of direct modeling is especially useful for struggling and EL students.